 The value for configuration can come from the filesystem, REST-JSON or gRPC endpoints.

 More information can be found in the Envoy documentation overview

-In the next steps, we'll change our configuration to use EDS allowing nodes to be dynamically added based with data coming from the filesystem.
+In the next steps, we'll change our configuration to use Endpoint Discovery Service (EDS) allowing nodes to be dynamically added based with data coming from the filesystem.